 What We do

 If left untreated, trauma from abuse or neglect can have lifelong negative effects on a child’s mental, physical and emotional health.
 Professional mental health counseling is available to child and teen victims of any form of maltreatment, including sexual, physical or emotional abuse, neglect, bullying, witnessing domestic violence and witnessing homicide.

 When child abuse or neglect cases end up in court, children benefit from having a dedicated advocate to speak for them.
-The Court Appointed Special Advocates (CASA) program, trains volunteers in McCracken, Ballard and Carlisle Counties to speak on behalf of the child’s best interests in the courtroom.
+The Court Appointed Special Advocates (CASA) program trains volunteers in McCracken, Ballard, Livingston and Lyon Counties to speak on behalf of the child’s best interests in the courtroom.

 Education & Outreach

 Community education is a key component to preventing or stopping child abuse.
 Child Watch staff and trained volunteers provide abuse prevention education in preschools, elementary schools, camps and other youth programs.
 We also offer abuse recognition and reporting training for area businesses and organizations.

 Due to privacy regulations, you must make an appointment before an in-person visit to our facility.

 Call to speak with a staff member regarding services or ways to get involved.

 Email us for questions regarding services, events, ways to get involved or general questions.

 You can make the difference in the life of a child.